 Millennials could also be choosing cold brew for environmental reasons.
 This demographic is more educated and knowledgeable than before, and they value ethical spending.
 They also are interested in brands that offer sustainability and eco-friendly products.

 Roland Lodr, co-founder of Happy Baristas in Berlin, says that nitro brew coffee reduces the transportation and packaging needed to store and serve drinks, generating less carbon emissions and material waste.
 In can or glass format, it’s recyclable too.

 Cold brew coffee served over ice.
 Credit: Sebastian Franzén

 Creating a Cold Brew Offering

 Like hot coffee, cold brew needs to be prepared with care and attention to detail to create a quality drink.
-Joyce Klassen, Baratza Marketing Manager, spoke to me about how differences in brewing temperature can impact cold brew extraction rates.
+Joyce Klassen, Baratza Marketing Manager, spoke to me about how differences in brewing temperature can impact extraction rates.

 She explains that “extracting at room temperature slows the extraction process [and] extracting at refrigerated temperatures slows it even further”.
 To compensate for this slow extraction rate, the coffee must brew for a longer time period.
 This makes the coffee’s grind size just as important.